Diana Zuckerman

 Diana M. Zuckerman (born 16 June 1950) is an American health policy analyst who focuses on the implications of policies for public health and patients' health.
 She specializes in national health policy, particularly in women's health and the safety and effectiveness of medical products.
-She is the President of the National Center for Health Research (formerly National Research Center for Women & Families) and the Cancer Prevention and Treatment Fund.
+She is the Founder and President of the National Center for Health Research (formerly National Research Center for Women & Families) and the Cancer Prevention and Treatment Fund.

 Early life and education

-Zuckerman earned her B.A. in psychology from Smith College and then obtained a Ph.D in psychology from the Ohio State University in 1977.
+Zuckerman earned her B.A. in psychology from Smith College and then obtained a Ph.D. in psychology from the Ohio State University in 1977.
 At Yale Medical School she was a post-doctoral fellow in epidemiology and public health from 1979 to 1980.

 Career

 She was on the faculty at Vassar College and Yale University, and directed a longitudinal study of college students as director of the Seven College Study at Harvard University, publishing books and articles on the impact of media on children, the impact of religion on the health of the elderly, and how women's life experiences influence their mental and physical health.
-She left academia in 1983 when she was selected as a Fellow in the American Association for the Advancement of Science Congressional Science Fellowship program.
+She left academia to work on health policy issues in 1983 when she was selected as a Fellow in the American Association for the Advancement of Science Congressional Science Fellowship program.

-From 1985 to 1993 she worked at the U.S. Congress in a House subcommittee where she was responsible for a dozen Congressional oversight investigations on health and social policy, including political manipulation of government grants to prevent child abuse, lack of safeguards for infertility treatments, financial conflicts of interest among National Institutes of Health (NIH) grant recipients, and the lack of safety studies on breast implants.
-Information from the hearings received widespread public health, government, and media attention, resulting in several policy and regulatory changes, including the U.S. Food and Drug Administration (FDA) requiring implant manufacturers to submit safety studies for the first time.
+From 1985 to 1993 she worked in the U.S. Congress in a House oversight subcommittee chaired by Rep. Ted Weiss, where she was responsible for a dozen Congressional oversight investigations on health and social policy — including political manipulation of government grants to prevent child abuse, lack of safeguards for infertility treatments, financial conflicts of interest among National Institutes of Health (NIH) grant recipients, and the lack of safety studies on breast implants.
+Information from the hearings received widespread public health, government, and media attention, resulting in several policy and regulatory changes, including the U.S. Food and Drug Administration (FDA) requiring breast implant manufacturers to submit safety studies for the first time in 1991.

 In 1993, Zuckerman joined the staff of the Senate Veterans Affairs Committee and began an investigation that resulted in the first Congressional hearings focused on the possible causes of Gulf War syndrome.
-In 1995 she was a senior policy advisor in the Clinton Administration.
-From 1996, she undertook leading roles in non-profit organizations, including, from 1999, presidency of the National Research Center for Women & Families (renamed the National Center for Health Research in 2014) and The Cancer Prevention and Treatment Fund.
+This resulted in her working in the White House on Gulf War Syndrome issues in 1995 as a senior policy advisor in the Clinton Administration.
+From 1996, she held health policy positions at several non-profit organizations, and she became the founding president of the National Center for Health Research in 1999 (which changed its name from National Research Center for Women & Families in 2014).
+The Center includes the Cancer Prevention and Treatment Fund.

 Her work focuses on improving the quality of medical products and healthcare in the United States.
 She has been highly critical of scientific and medical research paid for by companies, who then use this to promote their products, as well as the lack of media coverage on independently funded research that challenges industry-funded research.
 She has said: